 7.2.4.1 Assessment on the utilization of EMS/NMS for the LDF architecture

-Two LDF architectures are given in subclause 6.1.1.1.
+Four LDF architectures are given in subclause 6.1.1.1.
 In Alternative 1, direct interfaces are used between LDF and CSCF/DNS.
 In alternative 2, there are no direct interfaces between LDF and CSCF/DNS.
 EMS/NMS is used as an intermediary for information delivery between LDF and CSCF as well as between LDF and DNS.
+In Alternative 3, EMS is used as an intermediary for load monitoring.
+In Alternative 4, a direct interface is used for load monitoring.

 The comparison of these two architectures is shown below: